 - Electronic References.
 Provides a list of some electronic references.

 - Other Internet Sites.
 Identifies internet pages that have rapidly become a major source of technical information.
 In addition to providing hyperlinks to specific documents, they also link to additional sources and contacts for assistance.
 Some pages permit users to submit queries, but it may not be possible to ascertain the qualifications of the person providing the response.
 Many of these services are provided at no cost to the user.
 Some generic Internet Sites are provided, but many industry and hazard specific sites also exist.

 - Internet search engines, which have indexed many of the millions of pages on the Web, provide keyword searches which will aid in locating potential sources of information.

 - US Consumer Product Safety Commission (CPSC).
 Includes recall announcements and product safety alerts.

 - US-EU Cooperation on Workplace Safety and Health.
 OSHA and the European Agency for Safety and Health at Work.
 Documents the cooperation between the United States of America and the European Union that has successfully been developed since the 1995 New Transatlantic Agenda in the field of health and safety at work.

 - Occupational Health Guidelines for Chemical Hazards.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (1981, January).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, \January 1981).
 Provides a table of contents of guidelines for many hazardous chemicals.
 The files provide technical chemical information, including chemical and physical properties, health effects, exposure limits, and recommendations for medical monitoring, personal protective equipment (PPE), and control procedures.